Corazón Partío: Reception

-Allmusic writer Jason Birchmeier called "Corazón Partío" a "key hit single [...] that transcended his core female audience," adding that it was "a hit so big it changed the course of Sanz's career."
+Allmusic writer Jason Birchmeier called "Corazón Partío" a "key hit single ... that transcended his core female audience", adding that it was "a hit so big it changed the course of Sanz's career".
 The song was honored with wins at the Premios Ondas and BMI Latin Awards.
 The song is a staple of Sanz's live shows, with Sanz noting that "I can't stop playing that or they will throw rocks at me".
 A live version of the song is included on Sanz's 2001 MTV Unplugged album.
 The song also received a nomination for Pop Song of the Year at the 1999 Lo Nuestro Awards.

 Other versions

 Julio Iglesias recorded a cover version of "Corazón Partío" on his 2000 album Noche de Cuatro Lunas.
 Manny Manuel covered the song in merengue in his 1998 album, Es Mi Tiempo.
 Clave Norteña performed a Regional Mexican version which peaked at #15 on the Billboard Regional Mexican Songs chart.

 Portuguese jazz singer Maria João covered the track on her 2002 Undercovers album.
 American pianist Arthur Hanlon included his rendition of the song on his 2003 album 11 Numeros Unos.
 Brazilian singer Ivete Sangalo performed the song with Sanz on her 2007 live CD/DVD Multishow ao Vivo: Ivete no Maracanã.

+Armenian pop singer Hayko recorded a cover version of "Corazón Partío" in Armenian (Ետ նայիր ու տես - Look back and see) in 2004.
+Lyrics are by Vardan Zadoyan.

 Grupo eÑe released a salsa version of the song on their 1998 album, Tibiritabara.

 Eliane Elias included the song in her 2021 album Mirror Mirror.